-If you are heavily addicted to benzodiazepines like Xanax or Diazepam, or are a heavy drinker you must detox under the care of a trained professional.
+If you are heavily addicted to benzodiazepines like Xanax or Diazepam or are a heavy drinker you must detox under the care of a trained professional.
 This is because these substances can cause death during detox.
-While it is technically possible to do a home detox if you are addicted to other substances, you have a greater chance of long term sobriety if you detox at a rehab center.
+While it is technically possible to do a home detox if you are addicted to other substances, you have a greater chance of long-term sobriety if you detox at a rehab centre.

 Go to rehab

 After detoxing, you may consider a rehab programme.
 At rehab, you will gain the information that you need to live a life of sobriety.
 This aspect of the action stage is recommended, but it is not essential.
 If you do not have the time or money to go to rehab, you can choose to put more focus on other parts of your programme.

 Recovery groups such as 12 Step fellowships and SMART Recovery can help you deal with almost all aspects of recovery.
 Going to meetings, getting a sponsor/mentor and working a programme of recovery are all great activities to do in the fourth stage of the five stages of addiction recovery.